lorentzpb/exercise/docs.md

-This documentation describes how to use the Karel manual toothbrush.
+This manual says how to use the Krill manual toothbrush.
 A small change.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-The toothbrush requries [need info here].
+The toothbrush needs [need info here].
 Added a phrase here.

-This is a new fourth line.
+This is a brand all new fourth line.